Deck (ship): Methods in metal

 Generally speaking, the method outlined for "constructed decks" is most similar to metal decks.
 The deck plating is laid over metal beams and carlins and tacked temporarily in place.
 The difficulty in metal construction is avoiding distortion of the plate while welding due to the high heat involved in the process.
 Welds are usually double pass, meaning each seam is welded twice, a time-consuming process which may take longer than building the wood deck.
 However, welds result in a waterproof deck which is strong and easily repairable.
 The deck structure is welded to the hull, making it structurally a single unit.

 Because a metal deck, painted to reduce corrosion, can pick up heat from the sun, and be quite slippery and noisy to work on, a layer of wood decking or thick non-skid paint is often applied to its surface.

 Methods in fiberglass

 The process for building a deck in fiberglass is the same as for building a hull: a female mould is built, a layer of gel coat is sprayed in, then layers of fiberglass in resin are built up to the required deck thickness (if the deck has a core, the outer skin layers of fiberglass and resin are laid, then the core material, and finally the inner skin layers).
 The deck is removed from the mould and usually mechanically fastened to the hull.

 Fiberglass decks are quite slick with their mirror-smooth surfaces, so a non-skid texture is often moulded into their surface, or non-skid pads glued down in working areas.

+To make the decks of modern yachts more natural, teak wood decking is primarily used.